Air Force Lieutenant Colonel retires with final flight over John Marshall High School

-Glen Dale, WV (WTRF) – If you noticed a low flying plane in Marshall County earlier today, that was no mistake.
+Glen Dale, WV (WTRF) – If you noticed a low flying plane in Marshall County on Wednesday, that was no mistake.

 Air Force Lieutenant Colonel Rodd Morris is set to retire this Sunday on D-Day and chose to celebrate with one final flight.